GeoCenter/StataTraining/childhoodDeaths_excel.md

 3. Time to clean things up.
 Easy things first: let's get rid of the _legend_.
 We don't need it.
 Click on it, hit delete, and instantly your graph is better.
 ![bar_04]()
 4. Better.
 There's A LOT of grid lines, and they're dark.
-Let's make them less dominant on the graph.
+Let's make the _grid lines less dominant_ on the graph.
     * Click on the y grid lines (horizontal lines across the graph) and double click.
     * The **Format Major Gridlines** box will come up.
 Select **Solid Line** and change the color.
 I like the **15% grey**
     * Before you click "okay", click **Line Style**.
-Change the line **width** to be 0.2 pt.
+Change the line **width** to be **0.2 pt**.
 Thin and light focuses your eye on the data, not the grid lines.
 ![bar_05]()

+5. Better-- but there's still a lot of grid lines.
+Let's make the _grid lines less frequent_.
+Double click on the y-axis to pull up the **Format Axis** menu.
+Change the axis limits using **Axis Options**:
+    * minimum: 0
+    * maximum: 4
+    * major unit: 1 *! important! this is the spacing between the gridlines.
 ![bar_06]()

-5.
+6.